kerns/commander-v/README.md

 ![sure-happy-to-help-demo](https://user-images.githubusercontent.com/20254/233346169-2d0d90c8-d948-415d-8041-f29d822ecb0f.gif)

+## Installation

+1. Open Visual Studio Code
+2. Search for "Commander V" in the extensions tab. **Or** open the command palette (Mac: `Cmd+P` / Win: `Ctrl+P`) and type `ext install kerns.commander-v` and press `Enter`
+3. Enjoy Commander V

+## Usage

-### Commander V Enters the Chat
+### Commander V Enters the Chat...

-Summon Commander V by selecting one or more items (files _or_ folders) from the file explorer sidebar in Visual Studio Code.
-Then right-click on the items, and choose **"Commander V"** (Shift + Cmd + V) to have them added to your clipboard as a highly digestible blob of plaintext.
+1. Summon Commander V by selecting one or more items (files and/or folders) from the file explorer sidebar in Visual Studio Code

+2. Right-click on the items, and choose **"Commander V"** from the context menu

+3. A blueprint of your project files is pushed to your clipboard

 ![my_project_demo](https://github.com/kerns/commander-v/assets/20254/3b6b84d4-4a7c-49d3-aca0-4e8dd1e1a947)